dariochiaiese/TeXcel/README.md

- -  longtable: works exaclty like texify, but outputs the table using the LaTeX package "longtable" format; it's useful when the table contains many rows and has to be displayed on multiple pages.
+ -  **longtable**: works exaclty like texify, but outputs the table using the LaTeX package "longtable" format; it's useful when the table contains many rows and has to be displayed on multiple pages.
 Options for longtable: **the same of texify**

- -  setwd: changes the working directory of the script.
+ -  **setwd**: changes the working directory of the script.
 A window will prompted.
 Options for setwd:

       -  -m if this option is provided a manual path must be specified after it.